kl1nton/1_Applied_Basic_Science/3_Pathology.md

     A. It is an irreversible change
     B. It is an adaptive response
     C. It occurs only in epithelium
-    D. It is characterised by cloudy swelling of cells
+    D. It is characterised by cloudy swelling of cells - F
-    E. It results from a change in the phenotype of a differentiated cell type
+    E. It results from a change in the phenotype of a differentiated cell type - F

+#### Answer: A. It is an irreversible change - ?

 ### Q3.22
 A 60-year-old woman with a long history of poorly controlled type 2 diabetes mellitus has had extensive black discoloration of the skin and soft tissue of her right foot and calf, with areas of yellowish exudate, for the past month.
 A mixed growth of aerobes and anaerobes is cultured from this exudate.
 A below-knee amputation is performed.
-The amputation specimen sent to the histopathology laboratory is most likely to demonstrate which of the following pathological abnormalities?
+The _amputation specimen sent to the histopathology laboratory_ is most likely to demonstrate which of the following pathological abnormalities?

     A. Neoplasia
     B. Coagulopathy